Ullasa Paravaigal: Production

-Ullasa Paravaigal was shot extensively in West Germany, France and the United States.
+Ullasa Paravaigal was shot extensively in the Netherlands, Germany, France and the United States.

 Soundtrack

 The music was composed by Ilaiyaraaja, and lyrics were written by Panchu Arunachalam.
 The songs "Germaniyin Senthen Malare" and "Dheiveega Raagam" became chartbusters.
+The latter song was recreated for Bommai (2023).

 Reception

 Kanthan of Kalki wrote that the titular birds were flying high as a Boeing aircraft.
-Tribune wrote in 1982, "Even the [Kamal Haasan] magic could not sustain this ambitiously produced film, directed by C. V. Rajendran for long as the story slipped more into a travelogue that circled the high, the bright and the night spots of Paris with its suburbs."
+Naagai Dharuman of Anna praised the acting of the cast, Ashok Kumar's cinematography, Ilayaraja's music and Rajendran's direction.